-But allow us to stress on this again – M-O-D-E-R-A-T-I-O-N. According to the American Institute for Cancer Research, the calories and alcohol in red wine can promote weight gain and increase disease risk if taken in large amounts over the long term (46).
+But allow us to stress this again – M-O-D-E-R-A-T-I-O-N. As per a few studies, the calories and alcohol in red wine may lead to weight gain and increase disease risk if taken in large amounts over long periods (46).
 They can cause cancer as well.
 Hence, limit consumption to 1 drink or less for women and 2 drinks or less for men.
 Per day.

 6. Prevents High Blood Pressure And Stroke

 One report by the Harvard Medical School recommends non-alcoholic red wine over the regular variety.
 The wine protects against artery damage, consequently lowering blood pressure (47).
-Also, consuming non-alcoholic red wine can elevate the nitric oxide levels in your blood.
-This is good news as nitric oxide relaxes the walls of the blood vessels, encouraging better blood flow.
+Also, consuming non-alcoholic red wine can elevate nitric oxide levels in your blood.
+This is good news as nitric oxide promotes relaxation of the walls of the blood vessels, encouraging better blood flow.
 However, regular exercise and a proper diet are the best options on any given day.

 Spanish researchers also say that the alcohol in red wine weakens its ability to lower blood pressure (48).
 So, non-alcoholic red wine could be the way to go.

-Another way red wine can reduce blood pressure is by lowering stress.
+Red wine can also reduce blood pressure by lowering stress.
 Stress can elevate your blood pressure levels, but a serving of red wine at night can help you relax.

-A small glass of wine per day was also found to reduce the risk of ischemic stroke by 10 percent (49).
+A small glass of wine per day was also found to reduce the risk of ischemic strokei XStroke that occurs when blood clots hinder blood flow through the arteries leading to the brain, causing brain damage. by 10 percent (49).
 Anything beyond that amount could be problematic – as alcohol can elevate blood pressure levels, causing stroke.

 But again, we have contradictory evidence here – another set of researchers say that the blood pressure effects of red wine are the same as beer.
 And removing alcohol from red wine may not make a big difference.
 As per researchers, it’s a delicate balance.
 Men must drink less than 2 drinks per day; and women, not more than 1.
 Alcohol, when taken in moderation, can decrease the risk of blood clots – which might otherwise cause strokes (52).
 But yes, you got it – moderation is key.

 In yet another study, it was found that red wine polyphenols didn’t lower blood pressure levels (53).
 The drink may not even have positive effects on hypertension.
-And another Australian study suggests that red wine might elevate blood pressure levels in normotensive men (54).
+And another Australian study suggests that red wine might elevate blood pressure levels in normotensive meni XMales who have normal blood pressure levels or those whose levels fall within the healthy range.
+(54).